SURVEY & ARTILLERY (cont'd)

 M1918

-PROFILE - British design, maybe late 19th c.
+British design, maybe late 19th c.
 It appears in F. BARKER's catalogue as early as in 1909 (see in LINKS , the website www.TRADEMARKLONDON.com) together with the 4 in.
 (10 cm) prismatic compass described in P. Dériaz' manual THE PRISMATIC COMPASS (1917).

-The graphic (below, centre) shows the French Model 1918 that could be utilized together with different cannon types, among others the French 155mm howitzer type M1918.
+The graphic (below, centre) shows the French Model 1918 that could be utilized together with different gun types, among others the French 155mm howitzer type M1918.
 This drawing is to be found in a Maintenance Manual (TM 9-1595) issued during WWI and reprinted during WWII by the U.S. Secretary of War in 1943.

 BARKER catalogue (1909)

-Maintenance Manual (copy available)
+Maintenance Manual

 Technical Data